davezuko/flux-introduction/README.md

 This sort of statefulness can lead to bigger issues such as race conditions or conflicting/out-of-sync data.
 A good example of this is the original Facebook chat application, described [here by Pete Hunt](https://www.youtube.com/watch?v=KtmjkCuV-EU#t=3m).
 Ultimately, complexity is exponentially proportional to the factor of time in an application - the more time, especially _changes over time_, plays a role in your application the harder it is to know what combination of actions produce a certain state.

 The solution is even simpler than reducing how many mutations are made or writing better code.
 It's centralizing the state that represents your application (the prevailing concept in Flux) and passing that state down _into_ components.
-If components can simply _react_ to changes, it suddenly becomes much easier to figure out what they're supposed to do or how they should rebder, and you can begin asserting things about them based on what properties they receive.
+If components can simply _react_ to changes, it suddenly becomes much easier to figure out what they're supposed to do or how they should render, and you can begin asserting things about them based on what properties they receive.
 In essence, you remove time from the equation.

 Unidirectional Data Flow
 -----------------------